Posted by News Express | 18 July 2017 | 2,014 times

-The Central Bank of Nigeria has intervened in the Inter-bank Foreign Exchange Market with the injection of another $195 million.
+The Central Bank of Nigeria (CBN), in continuation of its foreign exchange supply drive, on Monday intervened in the inter-bank Foreign Exchange Market to the tune of $195 million.

-Figures released by the bank on Tuesday show that it offered $100 million to the Wholesale segment, while the Small and Medium Enterprises segment received $50 million.
-The invisibles segment comprising tuition, medical payments and Basic Travel Allowance received $45 million.
+Figures released by the apex bank show that it offered $100 million to the wholesale segment, while the Small and Medium Enterprises (SMEs) segment received $50 million.
+The invisibles segment, comprising tuition fees, medical payments and Basic Travel Allowance (BTA), among others, received $45 million.

-Okorafor maintained that the CBN would continue to intervene in the nation’s foreign exchange market in order to sustain its liquidity and guarantee the international value of the Naira.
+Disclosing the figures obtained, CBN Acting Director of Corporate Communications, Mr. Isaac Okorafor said the CBN was pleased with the state of the foreign exchange market, adding that the bank would continue to intervene in order to sustain the liquidity in the market and guarantee the international value of the Naira.

 No comments yet.
 Be the first to post comment.